GSA-TTS/usagov-benefits-eligibility/content/benefits/ssa-supplemental-security-income_adult.md

   name: "Social Security Administration"
   link: "https://www.ssa.gov/benefits/ssi/adults.html"

-summary: "Provides cash to older, blind, and disabled people to help meet basic needs for food, clothing, and shelter."
+summary: "Provides financial assistance to older, blind, and people with disabilities to help meet basic needs for food, clothing, and shelter."

 eligibility:
 # In the order you want the criteria to display, list criteriaKeys from the csv here, each followed by a comma-separated list of which values indicate eligibility for that criteria.
 Wrap individual values in quotes if they have inner commas.